Social Media affects different aspects of our lives, one of them being dating.

-Luis – Yeah, I think for me it's also definitely there is a finding love aspect to it and there's also the fact that they are really kind of addictive in the sense of it’s almost gamification in the sense that you look at pretty pictures, you're seeing people at “their best”.
+Luis – Yeah, I think for me it's also definitely there is a finding love aspect to it and there's also the fact that they are really kind of addictive in the sense of it is almost gamification in the sense that you look at pretty pictures, you're seeing people at “their best”.
 So, you end up kind of like wanting to see who’s next, who’s next, who’s next.
 But I think for most of us, I’d agree with you, at one level.

 Una - Definitely.

 Julie - There's definitely that addictive quality to it right.
-Just like all the other the Instagram and Facebook, and this kind of the scrolling addiction, so that the same happens in the dating apps.
+Just like all the other the Instagram and Facebook, and this kind of scrolling addiction, so that the same happens in the dating apps.